bingomanatee/mirror/README.md

 ```

-If your mirror has one (or more) tests, it will reject values that emit/return errors from the test function.
+If your mirror has one (or more) tests, it will reject values that emit/return errors from the test function,
+and throw when they occur.

-Every time a Mirror's value is submitted (via next(nextValue)), the update event queue
+Every time a Mirror's value is submitted (via next(nextValue)), the update event queue polls any errors
-polls any errors returned/thrown from any test present in the mirror.
+returned/thrown from any test present in the mirror.
 If that function (exists and) returns / throws errors, then the submitted value is silently rejected
 and no observed notification occurs.

-If the next value contains keys of managed children, those children are passed trial values
+If the next value contains keys of managed children that differs from their current values,
+those children are passed trial values and tested.
-and tested.
-Any errors in a pending child value are treated as errors in the root and
+Any errors in a pending child value are treated as errors in the root
-both the parent and child values are flushed silently.
+and both the parent and child values are flushed silently.

 If the child values are good, they are committed, notifying any direct subscribers;
 then the parent is committed, notifying its subscribers of their updates.